Some of the most relaxing and beautiful places in the world are beaches.

 While most people think of the ocean when they think of beaches, beaches can actually form around any body of water.

-A beach is the area of land that runs next to a body of water, so a beach can be present on lakes, rivers, seas, ponds, and of course, oceans.
+A beach is an area of land that runs next to a body of water, so a beach can be present on lakes, rivers, seas, ponds, and of course, oceans.

 Different types of waterways often have different types of beaches.